 - Grew membership program to over 50 organizations in 10 countries.

 Director of Informatics and Innovation, University of Oklahoma

-- Design and build maker / innovation spaces on campus for digital fabrication.
+- Designed and built award winning maker / innovation spaces on campus for digital fabrication and emerging technologies.

-- Expand and integrate research informatics services into services offered by Information Technology and Libraries administrative units.
+- Expand and integrate research informatics services, skills workshops, and infrastructure into services offered by Information Technology and Libraries administrative units.

-- Seek grants to support informatics and innovation activities with various research collaborators.
+- Awarded over US$700,000 in NSF grants as PI/co-PI to support informatics and innovation activities with numerous research collaborators.